 The child dependency exemption can be allocated by the court to either parent.
 If there is no ruling or agreement to the contrary, the party with physical custody of the child may take the exemption.

-Attorney's fees associated with obtaining alimony (spousal support in Virginia) are deductible, subject to specific rules and limits.
+Attorney's fees associated with obtaining spousal support are deductible, subject to specific rules and limits.

 Attorney's fees associated with obtaining or protecting capital assets may be added to the basis of those assets.